tadachi/buildhome/README.md

 buildhome
 =========

-This is a bash build script with a server that hosts all my web projects and homepage.
+This is a one-step bash build script with a server that hosts all my web projects and homepage.